TommasoSitzia/mubuku/README.md

 | perc.s.sp.  | Frequency of *Senna siamea* and *Senna spectabilis*                       |

-Field surveys have been conducted by Simone Iacopino, Carlo Piazzi and Tommaso Sitzia in collaboration with Deus Kamunyu Muhwezi and the assistance of Elly Bwabu.
+Field surveys were conducted by Simone Iacopino, Carlo Piazzi, and Tommaso Sitzia, in scientific collaboration with Deus Kamunyu Muhwezi and with field assistance from Elly Bwabu.